Meet the Doctors

 I currently live in Sevenoaks with my 4 year old daughter and wife, who is a local GP.
 I am extremely privileged to be part of this elite medical team who serves my local population.

-Professor Richard Lyon MBChB(Hons) MD MRCP FRCEM DipIMC RCS(Ed), Director of Research
+Professor Richard Lyon MBE MBChB(Hons) MD MRCP FRCEM DipIMC RCS(Ed), Associate Medical Director

 Richard is a Consultant in Emergency Medicine and Pre-hospital Care at the Royal Infirmary of Edinburgh and Clinical Lead for the Medic One flying squad.
 He is a Helicopter Emergency Medical Services (HEMS) Consultant and Director of Research for Kent, Surrey & Sussex Air Ambulance.